 We favour employee ownership of our share capital.
-For a detailed description of our share-based compensation plans and other long-term incentive plans, we refer you to our Management Proxy Circular in respect of the annual and special meeting of shareholders to be held on March 14, 2013 (or to a more recently filed management proxy circular, if any) available for consultation on SEDAR at www.sedar.com.
+For a detailed description of our share-based compensation plans and other long-term incentive plans, we refer you to our Management Proxy Circular in respect of the annual and special meeting of shareholders to be held on March 13, 2014 (or to a more recently filed management proxy circular, as the case may be), which will be available for consultation on SEDAR at www.sedar.com.
 Our policy is to promote good relations with our employees, in light of which we have adopted a policy to hinder harassment in the workplace and another regarding the protection of personal information and the right to privacy.